set-soft/sd_webui_rx5500/README.md

 The main features of these docker images are:
 - Ready to be used with RX5500XT (all needed options and compatible tools).
-- Small size, when compared to other options (2 GB compressed image, 10.2 GB uncompressed, for the soft).
+- Small size, when compared to other options (PyTorch 2: 3.89 GB compressed, 13.4 GB uncompressed, PyTorch 1: 2 GB compressed image, 10.2 GB uncompressed, for the whole soft).
 - No need to mess your base OS (no need to install stuff on your base system).
 - Already created, one download and all the software is installed.